 Dental X-rays, combined with routine blood tests, are essential to proper diagnosis of oral problems and treatment planning in pets.
 Advanced imaging, which includes MRI and CT scans, is also available as needed.

-WHAT IS A BOARD CERTIFIED VETERINARY DENTISTS
+WHAT IS A BOARD CERTIFIED VETERINARY DENTIST?

 Board certified veterinary dentists focus on diagnosis and management of genetic and acquired oral diseases and conditions.
 In addition to completing undergraduate training and four years of veterinary school, board certified dentists complete an internship and residency in their specialty, an additional three to five years.
 This is followed by a rigorous examination from the American Veterinary Dental College.
 Passing this examination grants the status of Diplomate of the American Veterinary Dental College (DAVDC).